 Once endpoints are added, the next step is to deploy the connector.

 Configuring Automatic Endpoint Discovery

-For JetPatch Manager to discover supported vCenter VMs, AWS cloud instances, MS Azure cloud instances, or Active Directory instances, you need to configure JetPatch Manager's connection to organizational vCenter servers, AWS EC2, Azure, etc with a read-only account.
+For JetPatch Manager to discover supported vCenter VMs, AWS cloud instances, MS Azure cloud instances, or Active Directory instances, you need to configure JetPatch Manager's connection one of these sources with a read-only account.

 For other environments, connect to non-discoverable endpoints individually.